How to Choose Pottery Glaze – A Beginner Glaze Guide

 When to Choose Crackle Glazes on Pottery

 Think of breaking glazes as the type of glaze that creates a decorative effect.
-Breaking glazes will exploit the changes in color as well as when the thickness increases.
+Breaking glazes will exploit changes in color and in thickness.
 This creates a beautiful contrast when done well, but you should choose a breaking glaze with the type of clay in mind.
-For example, some breaking glazes will look great with red clay, but they won’t look so hot on white clay.
+For example, some glazes that break will look great with red clay, but they won’t look so hot on white clay.

-Crackle glazes should create a beautifully varied surface when you do it correctly.
+Crackle glazes should create a beautifully varied surface when done correctly.
 On raised contours, a breaking glaze will highlight the surface.

 Choose a Flowing Pottery Glaze